-The UK has held a referendum on whether to remain a member of the European Community once before.
-The UK joined the European Economic Community) in 1973 but the question of membership was not then put to a popular vote (instead it was decided in Parliament).
+No, but the UK did hold a referendum on whether to remain a member of the European Community in 1975.
+The UK joined the European Economic Community in 1973 but the question of membership was not then put to a popular vote (instead it was decided in Parliament).

 The referendum was held on 5 June, 1975.
-Just over 67% of those who voted cast their vote in support of continued membership, and the UK has remained a part of the European integration project ever since.View all facts
+Just over 67% of those who voted cast their vote in support of continued membership, and the UK remained a part of European integration until it left in 2020.View all facts